RadicalImaging/ohif-aws-healthimaging/README.md

 You should now see the study list

-## Configuring OHIF to talk to AHI through a proxy
+## Configuring Proxy Integration Mode

-This approach can be used if you need to use non IAM based authentication (e.g. openid, jwt, etc)
+This approach uses a proxy which can be deployed locally for testing or in AWS for production (e.g. ECS, EKS).
+The proxy enables non IAM authentication mechanisms (e.g. JWT, OpenID) for easier integration with exisiting applications.

 * Start the proxy to secure your access keys
 ```bash